obaraelijah/django_interview_questions/README.md

 |Bootstrapping-tool |	Built-it|	Not available |
 <br>
 Nb: Batteries are libraries and tools that are required for common use cases and ORM is the object relational mapping layer which is used to interact with other relational databases.<br>

 #### What is  Django?
 Django is a Python-based free and open-source web framework that follows the model-template-view architectural pattern.It was also named after Django Reinhardt who was a jazz guitarist from the 1930s.<br>

 #### Which companies use Django?
-Pinterest, Instagram, Coursera, Udemy, Spotify, Youtube, Bitbucket, Mozilla,Eventbrite, Dropbox [others](https://stackshare.io/django
+Pinterest, Instagram, Coursera, Udemy, Spotify, Youtube, Bitbucket, Mozilla,Eventbrite, Dropbox [others](https://stackshare.io/django)<br>

 #### What are the features of Django?
 SEO Optimized -as from the name it means that adding your website to the search engine such that it appears in the top results.
 This is because Django maintains the built website through URLs rather than the IP addresses on the server, which makes it easy for SEO engineers to add the website to the server while the web-developer doesn’t have to convert the URL into some numeric code.<br>
 Rapid Development -Django was designed with the intention to make a framework which takes less time to build web application.
 The project implementation phase is takes time  but Django creates it rapidly.<br>
 Fully loaded framework -Django includes various helping task modules and libraries which can be used to handle common Web development tasks.
 Django takes care of user authentication, content administration, site maps, RSS feeds etc.<br>
-High security -tDjango includes built-in security features such as protection against cross-site scripting (XSS), cross-site request forgery (CSRF), and SQL injection attacks.
-It encourages secure development practices
+High security -thereby helping developers avoid common security mistakes such as cross-site request forgery (csrf), clickjacking, cross-site scripting, etc
 It is exceptionally scalable which in turn helps meet the heaviest traffic demands<br>
 Versatile -The logical project structure and MVT architecture of Django provides us with a solid foundation which can then be used to make whichever application we want to create.<br>
 Scalability -Django is scalable in nature and has ability to quickly and flexibly switch from small to large scale application project.<br>

 #### How do you check the Django version installed in a PC?
 Open CMD command prompt and type python -m django --version <br> You can also try to import Django and use the get_version() method as follows:<br>